openstack/openstack-manuals/doc/admin-guide/source/dashboard-manage-instances.rst

    in the :guilabel:`Images` category.

 #.
 To launch an instance from the snapshot, select the snapshot and
-   click :guilabel:`Launch Instance`.
+   click :guilabel:`Launch`.
 For information about launching instances, see the
    `OpenStack End User Guide <http://docs.openstack.org/user-guide/dashboard-launch-instances.html>`__.